AleksHuc/DF-Labs/en/lab2/lab2.md

 The first sector is dedicated to the bootloader and the partition table.
 The sector had a default size of 512B, but newer disks have sectors of size 4096B.
 Assuming a sector size of 512B, then we can address a maximum of 1024 * 255 * 63 * 512 = 8.422.686.720B with CHS.

+**LBA Addressing**

+Newer disks avoid the limitations of CHS addressing by using LBA addressing ([LBA Addressing](https://en.wikipedia.org/wiki/Logical_block_addressing)), where individual sectors are marked with sequential numbers or indexes and are accessed directly via their index.

 **IDE/ATA drives**

 Because a long cable with many parallel wires between the read/write head and the computer caused headaches, disk manufacturers soon moved most of the electronics from the expansion card to the disk itself.
 Thus [Integrated Drive Electronics - IDE disks](https://en.wikipedia.org/wiki/Parallel_ATA#IDE_and_ATA-1) were born.
 The interface is almost identical to the expansion bus on the first IBM PCs.